 Finding Parameter Values

 Your fully qualified server name and database name can be found in the Azure portal.
 Note that SQL Data Warehouse only has a presence in the Azure portal at this time.

 If your Power BI tenant is in the same region as the Azure SQL Data Warehouse there will be no egress charges.
 You can find where your Power BI tenant is located using these instructions.

 After you publish an Azure SQL DirectQuery dataset to the service, you can enable single sign-on (SSO) using Azure Active Directory (Azure AD) OAuth2 for your end users.

 To enable SSO, go to settings for the dataset, open the Data Sources tab, and check the SSO box.

 When the SSO option is enabled and your users access reports built atop the data source, Power BI sends their authenticated Azure AD credentials in the queries to the Azure SQL database or data warehouse.
-This enables Power BI to respect the security settings that are configured at the data source level.
+This option enables Power BI to respect the security settings that are configured at the data source level.

 The SSO option takes affect across all datasets that use this data source.
 It does not affect the authentication method used for import scenarios.

 - About using DirectQuery in Power BI

 More questions?
 Try the Power BI Community